Track3/blog/README.md

 ## Q&A

-*Q: Can I fork this repo then edit and use it as my own website?*
+*Q: Can I use this repo as a template and adapt it for my own website?*

 **TL;DR** Yes.

-* You are free to do so because it's MIT licensed.
+* Feel free to do so as it's MIT licensed.
-* It's not recommended because everything is designed for my personal use at the beginning, it may require a lot of effort to make it work for your use case.
+* It's not recommended since everything was initially designed for my personal use, adapting it to suit your specific use case may require significant effort.
 * Please remove all of my personal information and my commit history before put your website to production.
 * It'll be highly appreciated if you could leave a link to this repo or my blog at your website. ❤️